demjanp/deposit/README.md

 \* instead of class / descriptor / relation means any class / descriptor / relation
 !* instead of class / decriptor / relation means no class / descriptor / relation
 !class / !descriptor / !relation means all except class / descriptor / relation

     Examples:
 	    cls1.rel1.cls2
             all objects which are members of cls1, related by rel1 to members of cls2 *.rel1.cls2
             all objects related by rel1 to members of cls2 cls1.*.cls2
         !cls1.rel1.cls2
         cls1.!rel1.cls2
         cls1.!*.cls2
         !*.rel1.cls2

-### [conditions]:
-a python expression, where specific strings can be used as variables:
-[class].[descriptor] as a variable e.g. "WHERE Class1.Descr1 == 8"
-id([class]) as the ID of the Object belonging to the class e.g. "WHERE id(Class1) == 2"
-weight([class1].[relation].[class2]) as weight of the relation e.g. "WHERE weight(Class1.relation.Class2) > 0.5"

-### [alias]:
-column name under which to display the quantity if an alias has the same name as a regular column or another alias, an underscore will be added to it

-Parts of the query string can be quoted using single quotes to allow class names with a dot (e.g. 'Cls.1', 'Class.One') or to denote string constants (e.g. cls1.descr1 == 'one')

 If no relations are specified but relations between the specified classes exist, they are automatically added to the query.

 	Example:
 	"SELECT Class1.Descr1, Class2.Descr2" would be equivalent to "SELECT Class1.Descr1, Class2.Descr2 RELATED Class1.relation1.Class2" if relation1 between Class1 and Class2 exists

+### [conditions]:
+Python expression, where specific strings can be used as variables:
+* [class].[descriptor] as a variable e.g. "WHERE Class1.Descr1 == 8"
+* id([class]) as the ID of the Object belonging to the class e.g. "WHERE id(Class1) == 2"
+* weight([class1].[relation].[class2]) as weight of the relation e.g. "WHERE weight(Class1.relation.Class2) > 0.5"

+### [alias]:
+Column name under which to display the quantity.
+If an alias has the same name as a regular column or another alias, an underscore will be added to it.

+### Quoting:
+Parts of the query string can be quoted using double quotes to allow class names with a dot e.g. "Cls.1", "Class.One".
+Single quotes denote string constants e.g. "cls1.descr1 == 'one'".

 ## License: